vedmalex/tools-docs/source/graphql-tools/scalars.md

 ---
-title: Custom Scalars
+title: Custom scalars
 order: 309
-description: Add custom scalars to a GraphQL schema.
+description: Add custom scalars to your graphql-tools generated schema.
 ---

-## Custom scalars

-The GraphQL language comes with the following pre-defined scalar types: `String`, `Int`, `Float` and `Boolean`.
+The GraphQL specification includes the following default scalar types: `String`, `Int`, `Float` and `Boolean`.
 While this covers most of the user cases, often you need to support custom atomic data types (e.g. Date), or you need to add validations to existing types.
-As a result, GraphQL allows you to define custom `scalar`s that undertake this role.
+As a result, GraphQL allows you to define custom scalar types that undertake this role.

 To define a custom scalar you simply add it to the schema with the following notation: